Tier 2 is part of the points-based system in the UK and if you fulfill specific criteria you could get a visa to work in the UK.

 If you are an existing employee of a multinational employer who needs to be transferred to their UK branch for training purposes or to fill a specific skilled vacancy that cannot be filled by a settled or EEA worker either on a long term basis or for frequent short visits.
 There are 4 sub-categories of Intra-Company Transfer:

-i)Long Term Staff – if you have been working for your organisation for at least 12 months directly prior to your transfer.
+i)Long Term Staff – if you have been working for your organization for at least 12 months directly prior to your transfer.
 You can get a visa of up to 5 years under this route (or 9 years for any staff earning £155,300 a year or more).

-iv) Skills Transfer – if you are employed overseas and are being transferred to a UK branch of the same organisation in a graduate occupation to acquire the skills and knowledge needed to perform your role overseas, or to impart your specialist skills – your visa would be for a maximum of six months.
+iv) Skills Transfer – if you are employed overseas and are being transferred to a UK branch of the same organization in a graduate occupation to acquire the skills and knowledge needed to perform your role overseas, or to impart your specialist skills – your visa would be for a maximum of six months.

 3. You can qualify for a Tier 2 visa if you are an elite sportsperson or coach.